r4victor/tenthousandmeters/content/blog/python_bts_12.md

 2. Call `loop.add_reader()` to register a callback for the socket.
 The callback should read data from the socket and set the data as the future's result.
 3. Return the future to the caller.

-If the caller is a task that awaits on the future, it will yield the future to `task.__step()`.
+When a task awaits on this future, it will yield the future to `task.__step()`.
 The `task.__step()` method will add a callback to the future, and this callback will reschedule the task when the callback from step 2 sets the result.

 We know that a coroutine can wait for the result of another coroutine by awaiting on that coroutine: